mkloubert/Notifiable.NET/README.md

 ## Notifiable objects

-The following examples how to implement a simple ViewModel object:
+The following example demonstrates how to implement a simple ViewModel object:

 ### Basic usage